MicrosoftDocs/cpp-docs/docs/cpp/ASAN/asan-top-level.md

 # Address Sanitizer

-C & C++ are powerful languages, but they can suffer from different types of bugs which affect program correctness and program security.
-Starting with Visual Studio 2019 16.9, the Microsoft Visual C++ compiler and IDE support Address Sanitizer technology to help light up hard-to-find bugs.
+The C & C++ languages are powerful, but they can suffer from different types of bugs which affect program correctness and program security.
+Starting with Visual Studio 2019 16.9, the Microsoft Visual C++ compiler and IDE support Address Sanitizer technology to help light up [hard-to-find bugs].

 After choosing the (!!!asan installer option!!!), simply select the Address Sanitizer dropdown in your project properties, or set the `-fsanitize=address` compiler switch on the command line, or use Visual Studio cmake integration, recompile, and then run your program as normal to light up [bugs](#errors) right in the debugger.